patchamama/The-last-book-page/README.md

 | created_on     | DateTime       | `auto_now_add=True`                                        |

 ### Like

+The owner field is a ForeignKey that creates a relationship between the Like model and the User model, indicating that each Like instance belongs to one user.
+The on_delete=models.CASCADE argument specifies that if the associated user is deleted, all related Like instances will also be deleted.
+The post field is also a ForeignKey, creating a relationship between the Like model and the Comment model.
+The related_name='likes' argument specifies the reverse relation from the Comment model to the Like model, allowing comments to access their associated likes.
+The on_delete=models.CASCADE argument specifies that if the associated comment is deleted, all related Like instances will also be deleted.

 | **Field name** | **Field Type** | **Field Argument**                                        |
 | -------------- | -------------- | --------------------------------------------------------- |